shrutig/ddf-jdbc/README.md

 $ sbt publish-local
 ```

+This will publish four modules viz. ddf-jdbc,ddf-jdbc-test,ddf-jdbc-postgres,ddf-jdbc-aws

+One published it may be used in any project via Maven or SBT as dependencies.

 JDBC test suite
 ===============
 A test suite has been developed to test any DDF implementation based on the DDF-JDBC project.
+This test suite has different behaviours.
+Particular behaviors can be added like the example [here] (https://github.com/tuplejump/ddf-jdbc/blob/master/postgres/src/test/scala/io/ddf/postgres/PostgresJdbcDDFSpec.scala)

 Customizing the JDBC DDF Implementation for your database
 =========================================================